SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-delivery-2.md

 Delivery 2 of Cloud SOAR offers the following enhancements over our initial Cloud SOAR product:

-* New and improved features
+* New and improved features:
    * [Dashboards](#create-a-dashboard)
    * [Reports](#create-a-report)

- * Open Integration Framework updates
+ * Open Integration Framework updates:
     * [Integration Builder](#integration-builder) allows you to build integrations without needing to provide code
     * Certified integrations allow you to customize JSON and table output schema
     * Actions configuration during  playbook design is rearranged for easier use
     * Integrations, and related action execution, can be done [in the cloud or through the Bridge](#cloud-or-bridge-execution).
 Only certified integrations can be executed in the cloud.
-* Architectural improvements
+* Architectural improvements:
      * Fully-functional in the Cloud (the Bridge is only required for custom integrations)
      * User and profile management is in Sumo Logic core platform instead of Cloud SOAR
      * Automatic scalability based on server load